blair-preston/react-to-react/README.md

 5. See / Learn how to read and write to the local storage.
 6. See / Learn how to debug another developer's project.

+There are various kinds of mistakes made throughout the app.
+1. The first problem is going to involve the index.js file.
+2. The second problem is going to involve the App.js file.
+Once you get past those two files the error messages will help guide you to the rest of the app.

 ## Available Scripts

 In the project directory, you can run: